 Remote working has been practiced for more than two decades, but the COVID-19 crisis of 2020 propelled it forward in different industries that were hesitant to try it before.

 Recent research shows that 35% Americans work from home five days a week.
 However, remote working comes with its own set of challenges, not least of which is maintaining a healthy work-life balance.

 Managing these factors, balancing work with personal life, and handling remote teams are some of the important factors for successful and productive remote working.

 As a kid, you might have climbed trees and walked out on the branches.
 The tightrope walk that you had to do on the branches is a parallel to work-life balance, where work is the branch and the rest of the space is life.
 Knowing where work starts and life begins are very important aspects of enjoying your walk on the branch without getting hurt.

-Maintaining a work-life balance is imperative to handling stress.
-Stress can cause physical and mental symptoms and lead to work fatigue.
-Many employers are aware of this and have taken actions to reduce this fatigue.
+Maintaining a healthy work-life balance is imperative to handling stress.
+Chronic stress can cause physical and mental and lead problems and lead to work fatigue or burnout.

-Below are some suggestions for employees and employers to consider for work-life balance while telecommuting.
+Below are some suggestions for employees and employers to consider for work-life balance while working from home.

 How To Improve Work-Life Balance When Telecommuting